-Ana Ros: The female chef who put Slovenia on the map
+Ana Roš: The female chef who put Slovenia on the map

 A family affair

-Ros chose love, but it came with a price tag.
+Roš chose love, but it came with a price tag.

 "(My family) didn't want me to come back and be a cook and were ashamed that I was working with my hands.
 They expected more from me."